russellbeattie/webxr-unreal-cinecamera-control/README.md

     - Install Node (http://nodejs.org) if not installed,
     - Open Command Prompt
         - npm -g install serve
-        - cd to project's web directory
+        - cd to project's /web directory
         - serve .
     - Server is running on port 5000 by default.